grimmer0125/appleCrawler-node/README.md

 2. Go to the project root folder.
 3. Type "npm install" to install npm dependencies.
 4. Run "npm start" to launch the application.

+## License

+appleCrawler-node is released under the Apache 2.0 license.
+It may be changed to MIT once the package "request" is replaced by other packages (e.g. fetch).